kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 + Re-ordering and/or re-labeling factor levels as needed

-+ Investigating and handle missing data
++ Investigating and handling missing data - report how much is missing for each variable and how you intend to handle it

++ Joining multiple datasets as needed

 + Describing your analysis plan for answering your research questions
+    + What are your primary outcomes of interest?
+What explanatory variables will you use to understand these outcomes?

     + What types of visualizations or summary tables will you create?

     + What types of models or inference procedures will you run?

-**You should save the clean data as a .RDS file.**
++ **You should save the clean data as a .RDS file.**

+Your zip file submitted on Canvas should contain:

++ .Rproj file
++ cleaning-eda.qmd
++ data folder with original and clean data
++ proposal files
++ any other supplementary files needed to Render your .qmd reproducibly

 This part of the project will be graded as follows: